mscentaru/hello-world/README.md

 # hello-world
-a part of step zero to one
+a part of project step zero to one